agilecrm/javascript-api/README.md

 	}
 });
 ```

+filed_name can be one of - xxxxx  xxxxxxxxxx

+It can also be the name of a Custom Field that you defined.

+Some fields are  multi-value and have a ‘Type’.
+For example, 'email' can be of type 'work'or 'personal'

+To set the type, you can pass the and additional key value pair in the json

+{
+	"name": "field_name",
+	  asdfadsfasdf
+	"value": "field_value",
+},

+The list of possible 'type' for various fields are as mentioned below:
+Website - types = url | skype | ….
+phone - types = home | …….
+email - types =  …….
+address - types = ….

 #### Tracking website visitors
 To track visitors on your website / application, you can use the call.